jdimauro/witch-lights/README.md

 This configuration uses the PIR enclosures to connect the neopixels to power and data.

-I don't recommend you use this configuration, though, because the PIR sensors have a very, very long range, and so you won't get reliable results.
+I *do not* recommend you use this configuration, because the PIR sensors have a very, very long range, and so you won't get reliable results.
 As you approach one end of the strip, the other sensor may trip, and that ruins the illusion of the lights.

 Instead, I recommend a slightly more complex configuration: